hwelsters/snakecode/README.md

 <h2>🥞 Tech stack</h2>
 <ul>
-  <li><b>MySQL</b> - As a database.
-I could use MongoDB but...
+  <li><b>MySQL</b> - As a database. we could use MongoDB but...
 I dunno, I just wanted to get better at SQL.
 I've done a ton of exercises with SQL but I've never really worked on anything significant with it.</li>
   <li><b>Express.JS</b> - As a backend web application framework</li>
   <li><b>React.JS</b> - For the frontend.
 It's basic but it will do.
 May or may not migrate to Next.JS sometime in the future </li>
   <li><b>Node.JS</b> - Again, basic but it works.</li>
   <li><b>Docker</b> - Just to containerize everything 📦</li>
-  <li><b>Terraform</b> - Because I'm cool like that 😎 but mainly because I'm lazy and AWS' UI is 🤮</li>
+  <li><b>Terraform</b> - Because we're cool like that 😎 but mainly because we're lazy and AWS' UI is 🤮</li>
 </ul>
 I would love to go around telling people about the tech stack and just calling it the MERN stack but instead of MongoDB, I used MySQL.